You cannot copy content of this website, your IP is being recorded

 • Use toothpaste at age two – You can begin to use non-fluoride children’s toothpaste once your baby is about two years old.

 Good oral care can become a fun and easy habit when introduced at a young age, helping to foster healthy teeth and gums for life.
-Be sure to follow the tips listed above, and to bring your baby to visit Dr. Khan regularly for a lifetime of bright and happy smiles.
-Kids have more reasons to smile and learn about dental health with MouthHealthy Kids – American Dental Association activity sheets, games and videos.
+Be sure to follow the tips listed above, and to bring your baby to visit the clinic regularly for a lifetime of bright and happy smiles.
+Kids have more reasons to smile and learn about dental health with MouthHealthy Kids – American Dental Association activity sheets, games, and videos.

 It is very important to have regular checks for oral cancer, and it is luckily a very simple procedure to detect and pinpoint locations of possible threats.
 Thanks to modern advances, it is easy to detect early signs of oral cancer and begin to treat it before it becomes and permanent problem.

-The procedure does not require anything other than an ultra violet light that allows for Dr. Khan to examine the mouth for things not visible to the naked eye.
+The procedure does not require anything other than an ultraviolet light to examine the mouth for things not visible to the naked eye.
 You can take steps now to help prevent oral cancer by making lifestyle choices such as not smoking or drinking regularly.
-However, if you do it is important to have regular screenings with you dental health professional.
+However, if you do it is important to have regular screenings with your dental health professional.

-There are many procedures that can be done to return your teeth back to a healthy state, however, some of these procedures require you to properly take care of them afterwards.
-Dr. Khan will inform you on proper post-operational care, but if you need reminded, instructions are below.
+Many procedures can be done to return your teeth to a healthy state, however, some of these procedures require you to properly take care of them afterward.
+Our team will inform you about proper post-operational care, but if you need to be reminded, instructions are below.

 As with any procedure dealing with anesthetic, there will be soreness in the teeth and gums after a root canal is completed.
 For comfort and to ensure proper and quick healing it is recommended to not chew on the side of the mouth where the procedure was performed.

-To repel infection that could gain access to the area, and antibiotic will be prescribed and over the counter pain medications should do the trick when it comes down to soreness and pain.
+To repel infection that could gain access to the area, antibiotics will be prescribed and over-the-counter pain medications should do the trick when it comes to soreness and pain.
 If your body does not react well to any medication, you have increased amounts of pain, or the filling comes out of your tooth, call us immediately.

 There are a few steps for when you receive a crown and/or a bridge.
 After the initial procedure is done, you are fitted with a temporary crown or bridge until the final custom ones are created.
-In the meantime it is very important to take care of these temporaries as if they were your own teeth, but more careful.
-Soft brushing and flossing is helpful, however when flossing do NOT pull up on the bridge or crown, this could pop them out of place and cause problems in the future.
+In the meantime it is very important to take care of these temporaries as if they were your teeth, but more careful.
+Soft brushing and flossing are helpful, however, when flossing do NOT pull up on the bridge or crown, as this could pop them out of place and cause problems in the future.

-Another thing to keep an eye out for is really chewy food or candy’s that could grab onto the temporaries and pull them out of place as well.
-To go along with this, you may be experiencing pain or irritation around the area where the crown or bridge has been placed, over the counter pain medications such as Advil or Tylenol will help this subside and give you more comfort.
+Another thing to keep an eye out for is chewy food or candy that could grab onto the temporaries and pull them out of place as well.
+To go along with this, you may be experiencing pain or irritation around the area where the crown or bridge has been placed,

-Depending on how intensive the procedure was, you may be experience more or less soreness.
-For the next few days you may take over the counter pain relief medicine and should rinse with warm salt water 2 to 3 times a day.
+Depending on how intensive the procedure was, you may experience more or less soreness.
+For the next few days, you may take over-the-counter pain relief medicine and should rinse with warm salt water 2 to 3 times a day.
 The proper mixture for this is 1 teaspoon of salt for every 8 ounces of water.
-It may be stressful considering the pain, but it is important to continue proper dental care after the procedure by brushing and flossing regularly, however be gentle.
+It may be stressful considering the pain, but it is important to continue proper dental care after the procedure by brushing and flossing regularly, however, be gentle.

 When you choose to get a veneer you will receive a temporary one before the final is created for you.
-While you have the temporary in it is important that you continue your normal dental care by brushing and flossing regularly, however be much more gentle as the area will be sensitive and the temporary could become dislodged.
+While you have the temporary in it is important that you continue your normal dental care by brushing and flossing regularly, however, be much more gentle as the area will be sensitive and the temporary could become dislodged.
 As with other temporaries, it is important to stay away from chewy foods and candy as they could pull the temporary out of place, causing issues.
-As for pain, over the counter pain medication such as Tylenol or Advil or warm salt water will help ease the pain and sensitivity.

-The proper mixture for salt water is 1 teaspoon of salt for every 8 ounces of water.
+The proper mixture for saltwater is 1 teaspoon of salt for every 8 ounces of water.
 Once the permanent veneer is placed, your mouth and bite may feel a bit awkward, but it should feel perfect after about a week.
 Continue normal dental care by brushing and flossing, but pay close attention to where the veneer sits.
-If you notice anything strange or the veneer does not seem to feel right, call us immediately to discuss a solution.

-Dr. Khan may prescribe you pain medication, antibiotics, and/or cleaning solution to help you feel comfortable during the healing process.
+Pain medication, antibiotics, and/or cleaning solutions may be prescribed to help you feel comfortable during the healing process.
 Laying flat will encourage the area to continue bleeding, so prop your head up on a pillow to help the process.
-You will need to eat soft foods in order to feel comfortable and not interrupt the healing process, good examples include soups, smoothies, pudding, mashed potatoes and other foods that don’t require chewing.
+You will need to eat soft foods to feel comfortable and not interrupt the healing process, good examples include soups, smoothies, pudding, mashed potatoes, and other foods that don’t require chewing.
 Do not smoke and when you drink liquids, do NOT use a straw, the suction will pull out the blood clotting and prolong the bleeding.

-If you feel concerned about any or all of these things or you feel the area is not healing right, call us.
+If you feel concerned about any or all of these things or you feel the area is not healing right, contact us.
+We are conveniently located at 4646 Nantuckett Dr Suite D, Toledo, OH 43623.
 We serve patients from Toledo OH, Oregon OH, Ottawa Hills OH, Perrysburg OH, Woodhurst OH, Sylvania OH, and Shoreland OH.